muhme/joomla-branches-tester/README.md

 On the right you see three blue containers with the databases MySQL, MariaDB and PostgreSQL.
 To be able to check the databases, two further blue containers with phpMyAdmin and pgAdmin are installed.
 As green Docker container Cypress runs headless for testing.
-If you will check problems you can also run Cypress GUI on your host system.
+If you need to inspect a failed test spec, you can run Cypress with the interactive GUI.

 The `/scripts` folder contains all the scripts and also configuration files.
 It is assumed that your current working directory is `joomla-branches-tester` all the time.